C.S. Lewis Beats off .Mobi Cybersquatter

 How could they do this to our child, a big Narnia fan?
 We only registered it for a personal e-mail address.
 What horrible big money machine would come after us poor saps?

 A couple days ago news broke that C.S.
 Lewis had prevailed, and the decision was finally posted online today.
-The one person panel found Saville-Smith to be in the wrong and ordered the domain transfered.
+The one person panel found Saville-Smith to be in the wrong and ordered the domain transferred.

 Saville-Smith’s defense, that it was registered for personal use and thus not in bad faith, didn’t hold up.
 He admitted that he knew it was a famous trademark but felt he could use it if he claimed it wasn’t for commercial gain.